 The differential feed can be adjusted by simply turning the differential feed adjustment dial in the direction desired.
 The differential feed is infinitely variable and can be adjusted while sewing.
-Using the differential feed, I can gather a single layer of fabric before sewing it to the garment, for example, sleeve heads and lower edges, yokes, lace edging or frills.
-There is a Craftsy tutorial about gathering with a serger, if you are interested.
+Using the differential feed, I can gather a single layer of fabric before sewing it to the garment, for example, sleeve heads and lower edges, yokes, lace edging, or frills.

-There is a small part which is very convenient – Upper Looper Converter 2-/3- Thread Conversion.
+There is a small part that is very convenient – Upper Looper Converter 2-/3- Thread Conversion.

-Another detail which I didn’t see in other sergers – a thread trimming blade for easy thread cutting.
+Another detail that I didn’t see in other sergers – is a thread trimming blade for easy thread cutting.
 It is useful when removing the fabric after raising the presser foot at the end of sewing.

 The serger has a LED Sewing Light so the sewing area is brightly illuminated.
 The light is energy-efficient and eco-friendly and will not heat up even after a long period of use.

-There is a Waste Collector container which catches cut-off fabric and keeps the working area clean.
+There is a Waste Collector container that catches cut-off fabric and keeps the working area clean.

 The serger operates amazingly smooth and quiet.